 \subsection{Sterile-neutrino oscillations}

-Thermal leptogenesis with out-of-equilibrium decays of heavy Majorana (sterile) neutrinos can work down to masses around the electroweak scale once the CP asymmetries in their decays are resonantly enhanced.
-Leptogenesis with even lighter sterile neutrinos that have masses $\mathcal{O}(\text{GeV})$ is possible via CP-violating oscillations among sterile neutrinos \cite{Akhmedov:1998qx}.
-In this scenario the neutrino Yukwawa couplings are so small that at least one sterile neutrino flavor never reaches thermal equilibrium before sphaleron freeze-out.
-Recently it was demonstrated that the regimes of resonant leptogenesis and of leptogenesis through oscillations are in fact connected and allow for a unified description \cite{Klaric:2020lov}.
+Thermal leptogenesis with out-of-equilibrium decays of heavy Majorana (sterile) neutrinos can work down to masses around the electroweak scale once the $CP$ asymmetries in their decays are resonantly enhanced.
+Leptogenesis with even lighter sterile neutrinos that have masses $\mathcal{O}(\text{GeV})$ is possible via $CP$-violating oscillations among sterile neutrinos \citep*{Akhmedov:1998qx}.
+In this scenario the neutrino Yukawa couplings are so small that at least one sterile-neutrino flavor never reaches thermal equilibrium before sphaleron freeze-out.
+Recently it was demonstrated that the regimes of resonant leptogenesis and of leptogenesis through oscillations are in fact connected and allow for a unified description \citep*{Klaric:2020lov}.

-The time evolution is described by kinetic equations for the matrix of sterile-neutrino phase space densities $ \rho _ N $ ~\cite{Sigl:1992fn}, oftentimes referred to as density matrix, and the chemical potentials $ \mu _ \alpha $ for $ B/3 - L _ \alpha $ \cite{Asaka:2005an,Canetti:2012vf,Canetti:2012kh}.
+The time evolution is described by kinetic equations for the matrix of sterile-neutrino phase-space densities $ \rho _ N $ ~\cite{Sigl:1992fn}, often referred to as the density matrix, and the chemical potentials $ \mu _ \alpha $ for $ B/3 - L _ \alpha $ \cite{Asaka:2005an,Canetti:2012vf,Canetti:2012kh}.
 Without Hubble expansion they read

 and